mehdi-fathi/eloquent-filter/README.md

 }
 ```

-- If you have any idea about the Eloquent Filter, I will be glad to hear that.
+- If you have any new idea about the Eloquent Filter, I will be glad to hear that.